 Look for the Cr-V mark - This mark means that chromium (Cr) was added to the material to make the tool corrosion and rust-resistant.
 It also means that vanadium (V) was added to improve strength.
 Choose models designed with an offset at the box end.
 Also, you should choose tools with the level of the handle above that of the box or ring to avoid possible slipping when more force is applied to the tool.

 The sides of the opening of any tool you choose should make full contact with flat sides of bolts and nuts.
-You should avoid models with too short openings as they round off the fastener corners making it difficult for you to loosen it.
+It would be best to avoid models with too short openings as they round off the fastener corners, making it difficult for you to loosen them.

 It makes sense to buy these tools in sets.
 A set is not only cost-effective, but it will also cover almost any size bolts, nuts, and pipes you are likely to encounter